Car Engine Design Breakthrough

 Dear friends,

 The CBS news article below reveals a major breakthrough in car engine design.
 This car engine gets over 50 mpg, goes from zero to 60 in four seconds, and runs on soybean oil!
-So why isn't this remarkable engine design breakthrough making front page headlines in all major media?
-For the same reason that many other major energy breakthroughs have been reported but never given the headlines they deserve.
+So why didn't this remarkable engine design breakthrough make front page headlines in all major media?
+It may be the same reason many other major energy breakthroughs have been reported but never given the headlines they deserve.
 Those who are reaping huge profits from oil sales have much more political and media influence than you might imagine.

-Under the short, but revealing CBS article below, I've included links to several other major energy breakthroughs reported in the mainstream media which should be getting major attention.
-I invite you to explore these fascinating articles to see if these aren't legitimate inventions that should transform car engine design and energy production.
+Under the CBS article, a brief description and links are included for several other car engine breakthroughs reported in the mainstream media, including car engines that get over 1,000 mpg!
+Explore these fascinating articles to see if these aren't legitimate inventions that should transform car engine design.
+Yet why isn't the public aware of this?
 You can make a difference now by playing the role at which the media is so sadly failing.
 Spread the news on these amazing breakthroughs far and wide.
-And for a concise, powerful summary of new energy devices and how and why they are suppressed: http://www.WantToKnow.info/newenergysources.
+And see the "What you can do" box at the bottom for ideas on how you can further educate yourself and make a difference.

 Former language interpreter for Presidents Bush and Clinton